OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-09.md

 Then God spoke to Noah and to his sons with him, saying,

 ## Genesis 9:9
-“Behold, I establish My covenant with you and your descendants after you,
+“Look, I establish My covenant with you and your descendants after you,

 ## Genesis 9:10
 and with every living creature that is with you: the birds, the livestock, and all the wild animals, all those that came out of the ark with you—every living creature on earth.